About

 Class H - Youth Cookery

 H1.
-Decorated cake, ‘Birthday’ theme
+Decorated cake, ‘Chocolate Overload’ theme

 H2.
-Cupcakes, four, decorated with ‘Animals’ theme
+Cupcakes, four, decorated with ‘Underwater’ theme

 H3.
 Cookies or biscuits, three, any variety